Pometry/Raphtory/docs/source/PythonClient/RaphtoryClient.md

 **Attributes**:

 - `admin_url` _str_: the url for the pulsar admin client
-- `client_args` _dict_ : Dict of arguments to be used in the pulsar client, keys must match pulsar.Client parameters
+- `pulsar_client_args`: Dict of arguments to be used in the pulsar client, keys must match pulsar.Client parameters
+- `raphtory_deployment_id` _string_ : deployment id of the running raphtory instance

 <a id="RaphtoryClient.RaphtoryClient.make_name"></a>